kvriet/Tablet-pedal/README.md

 On a single full charge, the battery should last roughly 12 hours of use.

 ### Low battery warning
-When the battery on the pedal is running low, the pedal will flash the blue LED rapidly four times.
+When the battery is running low, the pedal will flash the blue LED rapidly four times.
 It does this every minute.
 This feature can be disabled in the code by setting lowBatteryMessage to 'false'.

 ### Charging